-Fashioned from Nature (April 21 – January 27) is an exhibition of 300 intriguing and unsettling fashion objects, exploring the often-difficult relationship between fashion and the natural world.
+At the V&A, Fashioned from Nature (until January 27 2019) is an exhibition of 300 intriguing and unsettling fashion objects, exploring the often-difficult relationship between fashion and the natural world.
 The exhibition looks at the negative environmental impact of processes used by the fashion industry, while exploring sustainable alternatives.
 Showcasing contemporary designers of ethical fashion, alongside pieces from the past 400 years including an 1875 pair of earrings formed from the heads of two real Honeycreeper birds, and posters and slogan clothes protesting fashion’s dark side from activists including Vivienne Westwood.

-The Future Starts Here (May 12 – November 4) uncovers the power of design in shaping the future through a selection of creative projects and innovations.
+The Future Starts Here (until November 4) uncovers the power of design in shaping the future through a selection of creative projects and innovations.
 Featuring projects by major corporations – such as Facebook’s Aquila aircraft, designed to bring affordable connectivity to unconnected regions – and exploring AI and internet culture, the exhibition will ask visitors a series of ethical and speculative questions.

-Frida Kahlo: Making Her Self Up (June 16 – November 4) examines the meticulously controlled identity and style the artist adopted as a means of empowering herself after suffering a horrific accident in her late teens.
+Frida Kahlo: Making Her Self Up (until November 4) examines the meticulously controlled identity and style the artist adopted as a means of empowering herself after suffering a horrific accident in her late teens.
 With objects from Kahlo’s home, the Blue House, on show outside of Mexico for the first time, the exhibition offers a never-before seen insight into Kahlo’s colourful, and pained, life.

 Nordic design at the V&A Museum of Childhood